 A paving surface design can drastically alter the appearance of a space street to rooftop, designating areas meant for outdoor living and bringing appeal to austere surroundings.
 From wood and stone to permeable living materials, the design concept of the ground layer can also bring thought to foot-friendly textures and traction.
 A curation of stone and groundcover, can easily take the least suspecting spot from drab to fab.
 The above photo, a green roof of moss and stone, is an isolated area off the master bedroom, newly defined as part of a Zen zone on this rooftop terrace located in Tribeca.

-We are always on the lookout for landscape inspiration, both vast and intimately-scaled settings (and all that in between) to bring fresh enthusiasm to the work.
+We are always on the lookout for landscape inspiration, both vast and intimately-scaled settings (and all in between) to bring fresh enthusiasm to the work.
 Whether seeking the latest trends from books and magazines, or examining new materials from our vendors, we also need to draw inspiration from in-person experiences.
 We would turn north of New York City to Storm King, 500 acres of both designed landscape and natural parkland.
 The expanse of woodlands and fields amassed with grass varieties and native plantings with carefully placed sculptures from well-known contemporary artists throughout the site, gave us both vision and a moment of reflection.
 With landforms in the background, the group turned to pose for a picture, certainly looking quite happy to have a day out of the office!

 From landscape to pool to path to entryway, a lighting scheme done right can find common ground between function and form, capturing the essence of your setting.
 The placement might meet functional requirements or enhance architectural features, but the effect of the chosen lamp fixture and diffusion of light can create stunning effects through dusk and long after the sunset.
 Whether simple path lighting is desired or the atmosphere of an ambient setting for outdoor events and gatherings, adding glow to your surroundings brings the opportunity to showcase texture and contrasts that go beyond the charm and color of the daytime.